 Our pavement licence policy has more information on the terms of the licence.

 To get a licence fill out the online application form.
-There is no fee for the licence.

 You do not need a premises licence to apply for a pavement licence.
 You do not need a licence to add furniture to any private land, for example, a car park.